+If you would like to know more about testing a private well for PFAS, please view this PDF.
 If you are concerned about whether these chemicals are in your well water, please contact one of the state toxicologists to discuss whether testing your well water makes sense.
 866-292-3474 (toll-free in Maine), 207-287-4311, or Maine Relay 711.

 At-Home Water Filtration

 While the nondetectable levels of PFAS reported in Orono wells don’t require treatment, we often get questions about at-home filters for additional purity.
 A recent scientific study has shown that certain home water filters will effectively filter out PFAS from your drinking water.